-Can you get a DNA Paternity testing on the NHS?Free Paternity Testing?
+Can you get paternity testing on the NHS?Free Paternity Testing?

-Can I get a DNA Paternity test on the NHS?
+Can you get paternity testing on the NHS?

 We get asked many times if it is possible to get a paternity test on the NHS.
 Well the simple answer is no the NHS will not give you a paternity test free of charge even if your doctor recommends you have one taken.